-There will be seven Pre-Congress Symposiums taking place on Thursday 16 June 2022 and these will be held at the Brisbane Convention and Exhibition Centre.
+There will be seven Pre-Congress Symposiums taking place on Wednesday 19 June 2024 and these will be held at the Brisbane Convention & Exhibition Centre.

 Please click on the symposiums below to read more details.

-- Apply leadership strategies to influence culture and changes in practice
+- Apply leadership strategies to influence culture and changes in practice; and

 - Consider techniques to effectively manage and influence quality of care